-The holidays are here, and every pitmaster has to learn how to cure a ham to stay on top of their game.
-The curing process will give your holiday ham rich flavor and make the end product something to drool over…
+If you’re reading this, then a holiday is near and as a basic rule of thumb, every pitmaster should learn how to cure a ham at home.
+The curing process will give your holiday ham rich flavor and make the end product something to drool over.

 - 1.5 Cups Kosher salt